 A common misconception about the 12 steps is that they are religious.
 This is understandable because there are references to God.
 However, “God” only means a higher power.

 You do not have to believe in God or someone else’s concept of God to benefit from the 12 steps.
 In fact, many non-religious people participate in these groups and see just as much benefit as people who are religious.
 By “coming to believe” in a higher power of some sort, you can connect with something greater than yourself which you can turn to to help support you through stressful or difficult circumstances, especially in the early days of recovery.

 How Do 12-Step Programs in Denver Operate?

 Another question that people often have is what a typical 12-step meeting looks like.
 These programs provide a safe, supportive place where people can talk about recovery in Denver with others in similar situations.

 12-step meetings are usually led by people in recovery who are participating in the program – not professional drug counselors.
 During the meeting, you’ll introduce yourself by first name only.
 You can share your story, listen to others and engage in things like reading 12-step literature, meditating and reciting prayers.
 No attendance is taken.

 How Often Can I Go to 12-Step Meetings?

 Meetings are held every day across the U.S., so you can easily find one in your local area.
 In major cities like Denver, there are often hundreds of meetings a week.
-If you are unable to attend in person, consider a virtual meeting instead.
+If you are unable to attend in person, consider a virtual IOP instead.
 These are especially popular right now due to social distancing efforts.